yuvadm/greenpass/README.md

 $ openssl x509 -pubkey -noout -inform der -in certs/RamzorQRPubKey.der > certs/RamzorQRPubKey.pem
 ```

 Assumed the signed JSON data (without any trailing whitespace) is in `data.json`.
-Before we verify the data we need to hash the signed JSON (this is likely an implementation error by MOH!):
+Before we verify the data we need to hash the signed JSON:

 ```bash
 $ openssl dgst -binary -sha256 data.json > data.hash